AshyPC/AshyPC.github.io/Service_Weekly/Prayers.md

 title: Prayers
 ---

-## Prayers for our church and the world 25 June 2017
+## Prayers for our church and the world 2nd July 2017

 __Psalm 145:18__ _The Lord is near to all who call upon Him, To all who call upon Him in truth._

+UNITY

 Let us pray:
 ### Thanks to God